Uzbekistan: Geography

 Uzbekistan has an area of 448978 km2.
 It is the 56th largest country in the world by area and the 40th by population.
 Among the CIS countries, it is the fourth largest by area and the second largest by population.

 Uzbekistan lies between latitudes 37° and 46° N, and longitudes 56° and 74° E. It stretches 1425 km from west to east and 930 km from north to south.
 Bordering Kazakhstan and the Aralkum Desert (former Aral Sea) to the north and northwest, Turkmenistan and Afghanistan to the southwest, Tajikistan to the southeast, and Kyrgyzstan to the northeast, Uzbekistan is one of the largest Central Asian states and the only Central Asian state to border all the other four.
 Uzbekistan also shares a short border (less than 150 km) with Afghanistan to the south.

 Uzbekistan is a hot, dry, landlocked country.
-It is one of two doubly landlocked countries in the world (that is, a landlocked country completely surrounded by other landlocked countries), the other being Liechtenstein.
+It is one of two doubly landlocked countries in the world – that is, a landlocked country completely surrounded by other landlocked countries.
+The second doubly landlocked country is Liechtenstein.
 In addition, due to its location within a series of endorheic basins, none of its rivers lead to the sea.
-Less than 10% of its territory is intensively cultivated irrigated land in river valleys and oases, and formerly in the Aral Sea, which has largely desiccated in one of the world's worst environmental disasters.
+Less than 10% of its territory is intensively cultivated irrigated land in river valleys and oases.
+The Aral Sea, which has been largely desiccated by cotton production established in the Soviet era, is considered one of the world's worst environmental disasters.
 The rest is the vast Kyzylkum Desert and mountains.

-The highest point in Uzbekistan is Khazret Sultan at 4643 m above sea level, in the southern part of the Gissar Range in the Surxondaryo Region on the border with Tajikistan, just northwest of Dushanbe (formerly called Peak of the 22nd Congress of the Communist Party).
+According to a 1981 Soviet study, the highest point in Uzbekistan is Khazret Sultan at 4643 m above sea level, in the southern part of the Gissar Range in the Surxondaryo Region on the border with Tajikistan, just northwest of Dushanbe (formerly called Peak of the 22nd Congress of the Communist Party).

 The climate in Uzbekistan is continental, with little precipitation expected annually (100–200 millimetres, or 3.9–7.9 inches).
 The average summer high temperature tends to be 40 °C (104 °F), while the average winter low temperature is around −23 °C (−9 °F).

 Uzbekistan is home to six terrestrial ecoregions: Alai-Western Tian Shan steppe, Gissaro-Alai open woodlands, Badghyz and Karabil semi-desert, Central Asian northern desert, Central Asian riparian woodlands, and Central Asian southern desert.